-Ordinarily, people don't think of ferns when they think of deserts.
-Of course, most ferns are distributed in wet habitats, especially in warm regions.
-Our area also has quite a few although they look shriveled and dead much of the time, but that's just one of their adaptations to desert conditions.
+Ordinarily, people don't think of ferns when they think of deserts because most ferns are distributed in wet, humid habitats.
+Our area has quite a few, although they look shriveled and dead much of the time, that's one of their adaptations to desert conditions.
 They use water-saving desert adaptations, such as small fronds (leaves) with shading hairs, scales, or waxy coverings to hold in water.
 When it rains, the dead-looking dry fronds turn green in a few hours and begin the process of photosynthesis.

 See the park's plant list for all the names.